MULTI-SPORT EXPEDITION IN LAPLAND

 ARRIVAL AIRPORT & FLIGHTS

 The arrival airport is Kittilä, Finland (KTT).
-Flights to Kittilä go via Helsinki, the capital of Finland.
 Finnair flies the shortcut between Europe and Asia and has good connections from all over the world, all the way to Kittilä.
-The most convenient flight from Hong Kong is an evening flight to Helsinki, with a connecting flight to Kittilä in the morning.
+Flights to Kittilä go generally via Helsinki, the capital of Finland but there are also direct flights to Kittilä from London Gatwick and Manchester (EasyJet), Düsseldorf (Eurowings), Munich (Lufthansa), Paris (Air France), Riga (Air Baltic), Vienna (Austrian Airlines) and Zurich (Edelweiss).
+For those flying from Asia, Finnair has a direct evening flight from Hong Kong to Helsinki, with a connecting flight to Kittilä in the morning.
 Book your flights early to ensure the best rates.

 Speedy 25-Aug to 14-Oct 2023: